servalproject/batphone/CURRENT-RELEASE.md

 Release Notes for Serval Mesh 0.92
 ==================================
-[Serval Project][], May 2014
+[Serval Project][], July 2014

-These notes accompany the release in June 2014 of version 0.92 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.
+These notes accompany the release in July 2014 of version 0.92 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.

 What is Serval Mesh?